Categories

 But something is different this time.
 Rather than pretend to kill himself, he points the gun towards Madame Beudet and fires.
 The bullet barely misses her, and her husband misinterprets the scenario as Madame Beudet being suicidal herself.
 It’s a genuinely compelling conclusion that leaves Madame Beudet no happier than when the film started.
 Compare it to the straightforward melodrama common of hits from the era, and the emotional ambiguity really stands out.

 This movie is groundbreaking in a number of ways.
 First, the central perspective of a repressed woman brings life and honesty to the story.
-Women in early cinema are often reduced to types with little agency: damsels in distress, objects of affection to be won, etc. For a film to probe a woman’s mindset during this repressive era is enlightening.
-Germaine Dermoz is brilliant in the title role, restrained but simmering with resentment, conveying so much with furtive glances and shifting facial expressions.
-Her exhaustive state of depression carries to the viewer; I personally felt an empathic weariness as I watched.
+Women in early cinema are often reduced to types with little agency or shading: damsels in distress, objects of affection to be won, etc. For a film to probe a woman’s mindset during this repressive era is enlightening.
+And it’s made by a woman!
+Despite a resurgence in some figures like Alice Guy-Blache, most of early film history comes from male storytellers.

 In addition to giving us Madame Beudet’s perspective, we see her husband so unappealing and overconfident in his control of her agency, that it’s impossible not to share her disdain.
 Alexandre Arquillière is great as the boorish Monsieur Beudet, his grossness emphasized with harsh lighting and unflattering angles.

-The second notable trait of this film is its experimental visual effects.
+The other notable trait of this film is its experimental visual effects.
 Dulac uses a wide variety of visual manipulations: slow motion to heighten emotional impact of certain gestures; imagined cutaway scenarios (including a memorable double-exposure hallucination of a tennis pro hitting her husband’s head as if a tennis ball); distorted frames and uneven compositions to emphasize Madame Beudet’s emotional fragility.

 The Smiling Madame Beudet is a peculiar but effective film, using its distinct visual traits to create a sense of instability and claustrophobia.
 Anchored by excellent acting and a unique, proto-feminist perspective, it remains compelling nearly a century later.